*This post may contain affiliate links to products we recommend and happily use.*

 5. We stopped letting our life depict our spending.

 We learned to budget.
 We learned to communicate more about personal finance and our goals.
-Now is more about what we need than what we want.
+Now it’s more about what we need than what we want.

 6. I learned to say “NO”.